 So Hollywood has finally taken notice and is now somehow mobilizing to defend its territory against the British invasion 😀 Well, maybe it is too little too late at this point?
 I mean, it is not that the Brits are coming, but they have already arrived.
 Besides, Vanity Fair says “victory is assured” in the video clip below, with fabulous ginger alert at 0:29, about which I blogged about earlier here!
-Continue reading “From Accent to Physicality: The “American” Damian Lewis”
+Continue reading “From Dick Winters to Steve McQueen: The “American” Damian Lewis”

 Dad is a word which can evoke a minefield of emotions simply because the word is personal to each of us and our personal circumstances will affect whether the word evokes positive or negative emotions.